New Danish feature films

-Viggo lives for video games.
-But one day, when a goose crash-lands on his balcony and it turns out it can talk, Viggo’s life is forever changed.
-The goose is desperate to catch up with its flock but has a broken wing, so Viggo is forced to step up and help his newfound friend.
+Video games are Viggo's whole life.
+But one day when a goose crashes on his balcony and it turns out it can talk, Viggo’s life is changed forever.
+The goose is desperate to get back to his flock but has a broken wing, so Viggo is forced to step up and help his newfound friend.

 Magnus Millang, 2019

 The two estranged brothers Emil and Magnus travel to Spain to bring home the body of their drunken and now dead father.
 What Emil doesn’t know is that Magnus has only agreed to go because of their father’s valuable Rolex watch which can save his bleeding finances.
 But when it turns out the transportation of the body will cost more than 10,000 Euro, Magnus convinces his reluctant little brother to run away with the body hidden in a roof box on top of a way too small rental car.

 Eva’s ex-husband, Steen, quickly moved forward from their divorce and replaced her with the young and sexy Bella, with whom even Eva’s childhood friend Marlene have become pretty close with.
 So when Marlene breaks the news that she is in love with another man, Eva and Bella jumps at the opportunity to arrange a wellness-weekend covering the potential affair.
 But the trip quickly develops into a competition between Eva and Bella, and it all rises and falls with a failed pheasant hunt, because of Eva insisting on distracting Bella and win back Marlene.